mattcalb/spring-boot-user-crud-api/README.md

 ```
 **Example 2: Bad Request (`400 BAD_REQUEST`)**

-When creating an user with an invalid email.
+When creating a user with an invalid email.

 ```json
 {